Shamikhquraan/Reading-note/README.md

 ## Introduction

-- ## Im alshamikh Quraan, electical engineer, i was gratuated from yarmouk unvirsety, i had got c++ course and i had got the highst gradev,beside that i have got micro processor course,i like.so i hove to develop my self to be good developer.
+- ## Im alshamikh Quraan, electrical engineer, i was graduated from Yarmouk university my background  i had got c++ course ,beside that i had got micro processor course.so i Hobe to develop my self to reach high level as full stack developer .
-- ## what im here ! to move my self to a high level and be a full stack develobar.
+- ## what im here ! to move my self for a high level and be a good full stack develobar.

 ## For course 102 :